fjchange/Weakly-Un-Self-Supervised-Papers-Collections/README.md

 # Weakly Supervised / Unsupervised / Self Supervised Paper Collections
+This repo is to collect the interesting papers in learning with less supervision.
 ## 1. Weakly Supervised Methods:
 As Zhi-Hua Zhou claimed, Weakly supervised methods can be distinguished into 3 kinds:
 1. Incomplete supervision, where only a subset of training data is given with labels.